How To Connect Projector To Laptop

 Digital Light Processing projectors-

-DLP is classified into two types: one chip DLP and three chip DLP.
-These are produced by Texas Instruments.
+DLP is classified into two types: one-chip DLP and three-chip DLP.
+Texas Instruments produces these.

 Liquid Crystal Display projectors-

-To show pictures and movies, an LCD projector uses three liquid crystal displays.
+An LCD projector uses three liquid crystal displays to show pictures and movies.
 They are portable and smaller in size than CRTs.
 These are commonly used in business meetings, conferences, and seminars.

 An LCD projector saves energy and provides high-quality pictures or movies.